 I don't mean to go on: but the way that Eisensteinian 'montage' works is not to permeate our consciousness with a radical new mechanical sensibility, as Benjamin thought; but actually to bring the kind of visual experience of watching closer to reality than was ever the case in (say) watching a play in the theatre.
 It's not just a more dynamic visual experience, it's a visual experience radically defined by its dynamism, formally speaking.
 And that—rather than just the fact that film is images that moves—is the something that is new in human culture.
 No mode of representation the history of humankind had been able to do that before.
 Of course, montage and the cut are now so deeply integrated into visual texts, and we are exposed to so much of it from such an early age, that it 'feels' like second nature.
 It's not, though; and my shorthand for that aspect of visual culture is 'Eisenstein'.

 My second name is 'Griffith', which is to say D W Griffith (that's him, wearing the white hat), and I invoke him as a shorthand for two things, both embodied by his immensely successful movie Birth of a Nation (1915): not its deep-dyed and ghastly racism, nor the part it played in revitalising the Ku Klux Klan, difficult though it is to separate the other aspects of the film from that horrid heritage.
 But two things that the success of the movie baked into 20th-century cinematography: the 'feature' length of the movie as a two-hours-or-so experience, and the sheer spectacle of the battle scenes.
 The former has become simply a convention of movies, and a more or less arbitrary one; but the latter has come absolutely to dominate cinema.
 All the highest grossing movies now offer their audiences spectacle on an colossal scale; and the rise of CGI has proved the apotheosis of spectacle as such.
 Griffith achieved his effects with vast casts, and enormous sets, especially on his follow-up film Intolerance (1916), the most expensive film made to that point, and although it seems it wasn't quite the colossal flop it was once thought to have been (it just about recouped its enormous outlay) it set a precedent for spectacular overspend.
-In other respects he was a very un-Eisensteinian director, specialising in panoramic long shots and slow camera pans.
+In other respects Griffith was a very un-Eisensteinian director, specialising in panoramic long shots and slow camera pans.
 He tended to punctuate scenes with iris effects, and his art is much closer to old tableaux vivants (though on an unprecedented scale) than Eisenstein.
 But so spectacular!
 Visual spectacle is not unknown before cinema, of course: there were plenty of spectacular stage shows and circuses in the 19th- and 20th-centuries.
-But cinema has proved simply better at this business than the stage.
-Indeed, I sometimes think that 'spectacle' has become such a bedrock of modern cinema culture that it makes sense to see 21st-century film as the development of narrative and character via the idiom of spectacle rather than in any other sense.
+But cinema proved simply better at this business than the stage.
+Indeed, I sometimes think that 'spectacle' has become such a bedrock of modern cinema culture that it makes sense to see 21st-century film as the development of narrative and character specifically via the idiom of spectacle rather than in any other sense.

 The third name, Chaplin, is of course here to represent a new kind of celebrity.
 Indeed, it's hard to overstate how famous Chaplin was, in his heyday.
 His films have neither Eisenstein's formal panache, nor Griffith's scope and splendor: but what they do have is Chaplin himself, a performer of genius.
 'Chaplin had no previous film acting experience when he came to California in 1913,' as Stephen M. Weissman notes.
 Nonetheless, 'by the end of 1915 he was the most famous human being in the entire world.'
 He was more than famous, in fact: he invented a new mode of 'being famous': a hybrid of professional achievement and press-mediated personal scandal, blended via a new global iconicity.
-The closest pre-mass-media equivalent might be Byron; a close-runner contemporary might be Valentino; but Chaplin surpassed both, and there's no 21st-century figure who even approaches his level of early 20th-century fame.
+The closest pre-mass-media equivalent might be Byron; a close-runner 1920s contemporary might be Valentino; but Chaplin surpassed both, and there's no 21st-century figure who even approaches his level of early 20th-century fame.
 He was the first star as superstar, the first great celebrity as brand, a global VIP whose image is still current today.

 So.
 OK: the danger, with a deliberately simplified thesis like this is that students will take it as an ex cathedra pronouncement wholly describing the early history of early 20th-century cinema.
 This, clearly, is very far from that.
 I would, however, be prepared to defend the case that the three quantities represented by these three individuals are what differentiates 20th-century visual culture, in the broadest sense, from its historical predecessors: theatre, tableaux vivants, dance, painting, sculpture and illustration, magic lanterns and so on.
 It's not only that cinema and, later, TV (and latterly games, online culture and so on) have proved massively more popular and have evinced much deeper global penetration, than the earlier visual forms, although clearly they have.
 It's that these latter qualities are the result of the medium's formal expression of those three elements: a new expressively dynamic visualised logic; new and ever more sublime possibilities of spectacle; and a new recipe of celebrity.